sanjeevkomma/DSA/Algorithms/course/README.md

 * Average case --- It takes average time for the program execution.
 * Best case --- It defines the input for which the algorithm takes the lowest time
 * We need algorithms because of the Scalability and Performance
+* We should focus on howmany comparisions are needed to search an element

 # Terminology
 * Algorithm Complexity